(Decommissioned: archive imagery available)

 WorldView-4, was launched in 2016 and was part of the DigitalGlobe | Maxar technologies satellite fleet, joining WorldView-3 as the second commercial 30 cm optical sensor in a 617 km orbit.

-Both most technologically advanced satellites offer true 30 cm panchromatic, combined with four 1.24 m multispectral resolution and an accuracy of 4 m CE90 at nadir.
+Both most technologically advanced satellites offering true 30 cm panchromatic, combined with four 1.24 m multispectral resolution and an accuracy of 4 m CE90 at nadir.

-These characteristics make WorldView-4 and WorldView-3 the perfect tandem for collecting large areas of 30 cm data very rapidly.
+Its characteristics made WorldView-4 coupled with WorldView-3 the perfect tandem for collecting large areas of 30 cm data very rapidly.

 The Munich-based company is now in a unique position to directly task five very high resolution satellites (GeoEye-1, WorldView-1, WorldView-2, WorldView-3 and WorldView-4).
 This speeds up the whole process of planning, collection, data downlink and delivery and allows to quickly deliver satellite imagery products to customers in Europe, North Africa, CIS countries and the Middle East.

-Did you know that WorldView-4 is able to take images at a wide range of angles and distances and still collect super-sharp images?
+WorldView-4 was able to take images at a wide range of angles and distances and still collect super-sharp images.

-Watch Las Vegas Strip (satellite tilted 63.7 degrees off-nadir).
+Watch the example of Las Vegas Strip (satellite tilted 63.7 degrees off-nadir).